App-vNext/Polly/docs/extensibility/proactive-strategy.md

     public TimeSpan Duration { get; }

-    // By convention, all arguments should expose the "Context" property. public ResilienceContext Context { get; }
+    // As per convention, all arguments should provide a "Context" property. public ResilienceContext Context { get; }
 }
 ```